Tour day-by-day

 Accommodation: Intercontinental Perth (King Premium Room) | Meals: BL

 Day 10: Dolphin Swim.
-Your journey begins in Rockingham aboard the luxury Apollo 3, where the crew will outfit you with a wetsuit, mask, and snorkel.
-After an introductory briefing, you'll cruise through Shoalwater Islands Marine Park, home to around 200 Bottlenose Dolphins that have developed trust with the Perth Wildlife Encounters team.
+The journey begins in Rockingham aboard the luxury Apollo 3, where the crew will outfit guests with a wetsuit, mask, and snorkel.
+After an introductory briefing, cruise through Shoalwater Islands Marine Park, home to around 200 Bottlenose Dolphins that have developed trust with the Perth Wildlife Encounters team.
 It usually takes 20-60 minutes to locate the dolphins.

-Onboard snorkelling lessons will prepare you for the experience.
-Once dolphins are spotted, you'll head to the swim deck, don your gear, and enter the water in small groups of up to seven people, each led by a guide using an aqua scooter.
+Once dolphins are spotted, head to the swim deck, don your gear, and enter the water in small groups of up to seven people, each led by a guide using an aqua scooter.
 The vessel features a large rear swimming platform with easy access.

-You'll be surrounded by playful dolphins, with their behaviour on their own terms, leading to an exceptional success rate.
+Be surrounded by playful dolphins, with swim behaviour on their own terms, leading to an exceptional success rate.
 The experienced crew is adept at helping nervous swimmers, so no prior snorkelling experience is needed.
-For non-swimmers, a spectator option allows you to enjoy the dolphins from the boat, sharing the experience with friends and family.
+For non-swimmers, a spectator option allows guests to enjoy the dolphins from the boat, sharing the experience with friends and family.

 Accommodation: Intercontinental Perth (King Premium Room) | Meals: BL